mindfiredigital/extension-methods/README.md

 **Extension.Methods** is a C# library built on top of .Net Standard 2.0.
 This library contains most of the extension methods that you would use in everyday life.
 We are committed to adding new methods.

+Published and maintained by Mindfire Digital LLP.
+Visit https://www.mindfiresolutions.com/ for more information.

 The reason why we started this project is very simple.
 Mostly to automate a redundant process.
 Each time we used to start a new project, we had to copy and paste these lines of codes to our project.
 Though most of the extension methods are available in the internet, they are not present under a single library.
 So we added everything to one place and created a package out of it.
 Adding this package to your existing/new project is as easy as adding any other NuGet package.

 ## Installation